PISHK3SVAT/Clean-Architecture-batch-script/README.md

 If you don't pass anything as the second argument, clean architecture will created but without endpoint or presentation layer, so you can create that manualy later.
+### EFCore install flag
+If pass "t" to this argument, you have these libs on you're project:
+For Application layer:
+* Microsoft.`EntityFrameworkCore`

+For Persistence layer:
+* Microsoft.`EntityFrameworkCore`
+* Microsoft.EntityFrameworkCore.`Design`
+* Microsoft.EntityFrameworkCore.`Relational`
+*	Microsoft.EntityFrameworkCore.`SqlServer`
+*	Microsoft.EntityFrameworkCore.`Tools`

+For Presentation layer (if you created that):
+* Microsoft.`EntityFrameworkCore`
+* Microsoft.EntityFrameworkCore.`Design`
+*	Microsoft.EntityFrameworkCore.`SqlServer`

+Note that you can pass value to this arg only if you specified Endpoint Template befor.